gldeng/universe/theories/natural_sciences/mathematics_unsolved_problems/simpson_conjecture.md

 ### Part Three: Application of Harmonic Theory

-Using Simpson's non-Abelian Hodge theory, for a semisimple flat bundle $E$, there exists a unique harmonic metric such that the corresponding connection satisfies specific conditions.
+Using Simpson's non-Abelian Hodge theory, for a semisimple flat bundle $`E`$, there exists a unique harmonic metric such that the corresponding connection satisfies specific conditions.
 This theory establishes the connection between flat bundles and fundamental group representations:

 $$
 \begin{align}